-If your cellular phone supports automatic downloading, the system transfers the handset phone-book automatically by default.
+If your cellular phone supports automatic downloading, the system transfers the handset phonebook automatically by default.
 To ensure that this feature is activated, press the SETTING button on the instrument panel and select the "Phone" key.
 The "Auto Downloaded" selection should have the amber indicator next to the word ON activated.
 Select the "Auto Downloaded" key to toggle this feature on or off.
 To transfer the handset phonebook to the vehicle manually, follow these steps:

-Press the SETTING button on the instrument panel.

-- 2. Select the "Phone" key. - Select the "Download Handset Phonebook" key.
+- 1. Press the SETTING button on the instrument panel. - 2.
+Select the "Phone" key. - 3.
+Select the "Download Handset Phonebook" key.

-Once the handset phonebook is transferred to the vehicle, it can be accessed by pressing the PHONE key on the instrument panel or the % button on the steering wheel, then selecting the "Handset Phonebook" key.
+Once the handset phonebook is transferred to the vehicle, it can be accessed by pressing the f button on the steering wheel, then selecting the "Handset Phonebook" key.